NicolasDumoulin/brightway2-sensitivity/demo-server/Readme.md

 ### Usage

-To use our module with this demo server, you need to add it to the `python path` and import it:
+To use our module with this demo server, you need to import it:
 ```
-import sys
-sys.path.append("../sensitivity")
 import lsa, gsa
 ```